Welcome to Personality Central

 If they have not been allowed to develop this function, they may not know how to use their stored life experiences to achieve their goals or make their decisions.

-Assuming the environment is supportive to their development, most ISFJs would have developed Extraverted Feeling and Introverted Sensing by 20 years or so.
+Assuming the environment is supportive of their development, most ISFJs would have developed Extraverted Feeling and Introverted Sensing by 20 years or so.

 Their areas of improvement will most likely come from the underdeveloped sides of Extraverted Intuition and Introverted Thinking.
 Below are some suggestions for improvement: